Pawankch/TFG-assignment/README.md

      It everything matches, it returns with token that needs to be passed in next apis.

 ## game-entry

+    Auth check has been implemented globally in app.js file for below end-points
   1. create entry
      Before accessing this api, user needs to be authenticated first.
      It add the new entry in MongoDB's GameData collections.